 - Sign the certificate and bring it with you every time you are on board

-- Notify within 15 days the Alabama Marine Police Division on any change of residence or if the boat has been abandoned, lost, destroyed or stolen.
+- Notify within 15 days the Alabama Marine Police Division of any change of residence or if the boat has been abandoned, lost, destroyed, or stolen.

 The validity of the registration is for a year after it has been issued.
-The first letter of the last name of the owner is the determinant for the date of required renewal.
+The first letter of the owner’s last name is the determinant for the date of required renewal.

 Cost of Registering a Boat in Alabama

 Receiving a decal or certificate means you’ve successfully registered your boat.